lodeguns/salina_a2c_gym_anytrading/README.md

     return env
 ```

-A double tensor with diff close and relative gains are given in the following function,
+A double tensor with diff close and relative gains are given in the _gen_state_ function.
-the function transforms the 'env/obs' tensors into suitable tensors for Policy/Critic agent neural networks.
+The latter transforms the 'env/obs' tensors collected from AutoResetGymAgent
+into suitable tensors for Policy/Critic agent neural networks.

 ```